(Un)likelihood Training for Interpretable Embedding: Interpretable Embeddings

 \subsection{Unlikelihood training}

 Unlikelihood training aims to ensure prediction consistency within a video shot.
 For example, the concepts {\em indoors} and {\em outdoors} should not be predicted as positive simultaneously.
-Following \cite{ACL:contradiction_in_text}, we attach each concept with a list of its antonyms as exclusive (contradicting) concepts.
-The unlikelihood loss function is then designed to impose a penalty for the prediction of antonym pairs.
-Let $T_i$ as the set of antonyms for a concept $i$, and then the loss function is as follows:
+Following \cite{ACL:contradiction_in_text}, we attach each concept with a list of its antonyms as exclusive (contradicting) concepts extracted from WordNet~\cite{wordnet}.
+With this prior knowledge, the unlikelihood loss function is then designed to impose a penalty for the prediction of antonym pairs.
+Let $T_i$ be the set of antonyms (e.g., a concept $t$) obtained for a concept $i$, and then the loss function is as follows:

 Note that the equation is similar to the proposal in \cite{unlikelihood:ACL2020} for dialog conversation, except that $T_i$ is defined for each concept rather than each dialog turn in \cite{unlikelihood:ACL2020}.
 This equation, nevertheless, is only applicable for the strictly exclusive terms such as time (e.g., {\em day} versus {\em night}) and scene (e.g., {\em indoor} versus {\em outdoor}) related concepts.
 In general, the scope of an antonym depends on the context that it refers to.
-For example, a video shot with the presence of {\em woman} does not exclude the presence of {\em man} in the same scene.
+For example, a video shot with the presence of {\em a woman} does not exclude the presence of {\em a man} in the same scene.
 Similarly, an action (e.g., {\em standing}) should only be associated with the subject taking the action and not other subjects appearing in a video.
 For instance, it is possible to have a video shot with both {\em a man is standing} and {\em a woman is sitting down}, and the concepts {\em standing} and {\em sitting} are not mutually exclusive.
 In general, we can classify an antonym pair as globally or locally exclusive concepts, depending on whether the presence of a concept can globally rule out its antonym from being observed in a video shot.
+The details of extracting antonym pairs from WordNet are presented in Section \ref{Sec:experiment_setting}.

-Considering these, we modify Eq.~(\ref{eq:oriUL}) to take into account of locally exclusive concepts as well, as follows:
+To this end, we modify Eq.~(\ref{eq:oriUL}) to take account of locally exclusive concepts as well, as follows: